Oxford Fire Chief remembered by colleagues and friends

 “It’s a hard hit.
 I really don’t feel as though the Maine public safety (community) has quite processed the loss of Capt.
 Joel Barnes,” Doyle said Monday.
 “And before you can complete that process, you’re into another significant loss.

-“We’re here for Oxford, because that’s there chief.
+“We’re here for Oxford, because that’s their chief.
 Now Oxford is also here for us, because they know that we’ve lost one heck of a leader and someone more than a friend yesterday.”

 -